youright57/ai-judge/README.md

 - **LLM:** Gemini 1.5 Pro / OpenRouter (user-supplied API key)
 - **Observability:** LangSmith (optional)

----
+***

 ## Who This Is For

-- **Citizens** preparing an appeal against a first-instance civil court decision
+- **Citizens** preparing an appeal against a first-instance court decision
 - **Legal aid organizations** providing free assistance to low-income clients
-- **Researchers** studying compliance of Russian courts with Supreme Court doctrine
+- **Researchers** studying compliance of courts with higher court doctrine
 - **Journalists** investigating systemic judicial errors

----
+- **Law students** learning how to analyze judicial reasoning

+***

 ## Humanitarian Mission

 This project is built on three principles:

-1. **Judicial transparency** — making court decisions machine-readable and verifiable against binding law
+1. **Judicial transparency** — making court decisions machine-readable and verifiable against binding legal doctrine
 2. **Equal access to justice** — providing professional-grade legal analysis to anyone, regardless of income
 3. **Civic empowerment** — enabling citizens to independently identify violations of their rights before it is too late to appeal

 The tool is deliberately open-source and free.
 There is no monetization.
-The knowledge base is built from publicly available Supreme Court documents and is freely redistributable.
+The knowledge base is built from publicly available legal documents and is freely redistributable.

----
+***

 ## Getting Started